scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 First we need to get our application token.
 There isn't anything clever in this, it just uses the MSAL library to and the [client credentials grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

-In this example, `_configuration["MicrosoftAppId"]` (C#) and `process.env.MicrosoftAppId` (TypeScript) are references to the Client ID of your AAD app registration.
+In this example, `_appSettings.MicrosoftAppId` (C#) and `process.env.MicrosoftAppId` (TypeScript) are references to the Client ID of your AAD app registration.
 (If you're unsure of what that is, you might want to [start here](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/walkthrough-register-app-azure-active-directory#:~:text=%20Create%20an%20application%20registration%20%201%20Sign,your%20application%27s%20registration%20information%3AIn%20the%20Name...%20See%20More.) instead).

-Likewise , `_configuration["MicrosoftAppPassword"]` (C#) and `process.env.MicrosoftAppPassword` (TypeScript) refer to a secret that has been created against your app registration.
+Likewise , `_appSettings.MicrosoftAppPassword` (C#) and `process.env.MicrosoftAppPassword` (TypeScript) refer to a secret that has been created against your app registration.

 _C#_
 ```C#